 Once you’re well over the 20% equity requirement, you can have PMI removed from your mortgage.
 In fact, if you’ve noticed a lower monthly mortgage payment, it might be that PMI has been automatically removed from your mortgage.

 In order to remove PMI, lenders must make sure to comply with rules set by Fannie Mae and Freddie Mac for conforming loans.
 In general, your mortgage will cancel your PMI on the date that you were expected to reach the magic equity level.

 However, if you believe you have reached the requisite equity level – whether by making extra payments, increasing your home’s value through renovation or through appreciation of your home’s value as part of a rising tide of home values in your area – you can apply for an earlier PMI removal.
 Check your mortgage agreement or visit your lender’s website to learn the exact procedure to follow when making this request.

-If you want to find other ways to save on your monthly mortgage payment, you can shop around for a better deal on your homeowners insurance policy.
-You may have installed a new, or better, security system, or fortified your home to better protect it from your area’s most likely natural disasters.
+If you want to find other ways to lower your mortgage payment, you can shop around for a better deal on your homeowners insurance policy.
+You may have installed a new or better security system or fortified your home to better protect it from your area’s most likely natural disasters.
 If so, you might qualify for a reduced insurance rate.

 Check with your lender to learn their procedure for swapping out one insurance policy for another.
 Your new plan must meet your lender’s requirements for coverage.

-The last input that can alter your monthly payment is what you pay in property taxes, which is based on your locality’s assessment of your home’s value.
-Many homeowners don’t realize that property value assessments can be challenged and, if successful, your tax bill will decrease.
+The last input that can change your monthly mortgage payment is what you pay in property taxes, which is based on your locality’s assessment of your home’s value.
+Many homeowners don’t realize that property value assessments can be challenged and, if successful, your tax bill could decrease.

 Ready to refinance your mortgage?
-Get started today, from the comfort of your home.
+Get started today from the comfort of your own home.